 7. I experience indigestion/constipation/heartburn regularly.
 Why?

 Nutrition and digestion go hand in hand.
-For that reason, it’s essential to detail any digestive discomforts that you experience during/after eating.
+For that reason, it’s essential to detail any digestive discomforts that you experience during or after eating.

 Some questions should be addressed by your doctor before seeing a dietitian.
 This is especially important if your dietitian doesn’t have access to your past medical history.

-This step will usually apply to you if you:
+This step will apply to you if you:

 The Bottom Line

-In sum, you can optimize your conversations with your dietitian by simply asking strategic questions.
-Remember, start by setting goals and identifying the most pressing challenges.
+You can optimize your conversations with your dietitian simply by asking strategic questions.
+Start by setting goals and identifying the most pressing challenges.
 From there, create a list of questions and let the dietitian do the rest!